Table of Contents :

 The very first thing that aspirants should know is the complete information about the official NEET syllabus.
 They can compare the NEET syllabus with their board exam syllabus.
-It is beneficial because if there are common chapter candidates will not have to prepare for them separately.
+It is beneficial because if there are common chapters, candidates will not have to prepare for them separately.
 This can give extra time to prepare for the topics that are not covered in the syllabus.

 Important topics to focus on for NEET

 - Physics – Mechanics, Optics, Thermodynamics, Nuclear Physics

 - Chemistry – Mole Concept, Periodic Table, General Organic Chemistry, Coordination Chemistry, Chemical Bonding.